oracle/gdk-intellij-tooling/README.md

 To build `.zip` file that corresponds to IntelliJ plugin format, take the following steps.

 Optionally:
-- Build [gcn project](https://github.com/oracle/gcn) separately and publish it to local Maven repo with gradle `./gradlew publishToMavenLocal`
+- Build [gdk project](https://graal.cloud/gdk/) separately and publish it to local Maven repo with gradle `./gradlew publishToMavenLocal`

 Build plugin with gradle `./gradlew build`